conda/conda-dot-org/blog/2026-06-25-bridging-conda-and-pypi-ecosystems.md

 conda config --set solver rattler conda config --append channels conda-pypi
 ```
 The first command switches your solver to a Rust-based solver that's also in beta.
 It's built on the [rattler project](https://github.com/conda/rattler) from the team at Prefix.dev and uses the same solver backend pixi relies on.
-It's where conda's solving is heading, so the beta is a good time to test it against your real workflows; you can run it on its own, and rattler issues go to its own tracker.
+It's where conda's solving is heading, so the beta is a good time to test it against your real workflows; you can run it on its own and report any rattler issues you come across in [conda-rattler-solver's own tracker](https://github.com/conda/conda-rattler-solver/issues).

 The second command appends the conda-pypi channel to your channel configuration.
 It's a public channel hosted on anaconda.org that gives conda access to the metadata of around 600,000 pure Python wheels on PyPI.
 Channel priority works as it always has, and we recommend keeping your conda channels first. conda-pypi is a source for conda to find additional packages, not a replacement for conda channels you rely on.